roylanceMichael/yaclib/README.md

 Next, make changes to your model.
 Create messages.
 I suggest a standard request and response model for the controller as well.

-Next, make chagnes to the controller protobuf.
+Next, make changes to the controller protobuf.
 Define what a controller end-point should look like.

 Next, use the generate_proto.sh file to generate your model.